roeeyn/challenge-generator/README.md

 ## Judge0 Submission

-We created a script ([judge0-submissioner](examples/judge0-submissioner.sh)) that can help you testing the submissions into judge0, you can find it in the [examples](examples/) folder.
+We created a script ([judge0-submissioner](examples/judge0-submissioner.sh)) that can help you testing the submissions into judge0 easily, you can find it in the [examples](examples/) folder.
 The basic usage of this script is the following:

 ```bash
 # Maybe you need to give execution access